4ndrelim/4ndrelim.github.io/content/blog/hospital/index.md

 ## Or Maybe Not..
 Perhaps I spoke too soon.

 At the start, I thought this whole phase would last a week at best.
 Then it became _maybe_ several weeks.
 Soon, the doctors started mentioning months.
 Some numbers began to take shape, something along the lines of a **full recovery in six to eight months**.
-But the most recent one I heard, also the most unsettling one, is the possibility of a long-term dependence on steroid or equivalent drugs.
+But the most recent one I heard, also the most unsettling one, is the possibility of a **long-term dependence on steroids** or equivalent drugs.
 I’m not entirely sure what that entails, but it suggests immune supression for a lifetime and surely that can't be healthy.

 Maybe they knew this from the start and were withholding information to pace me. _**Man.**_